null

 Lug Width Common Watch Examples

-18mm Nomos, Junghans Max Bill, ladies' dress, vintage dress references
+18mm Nomos, Junghans Max Bill, ladies' dress, vintage dress

 Short lengths available across all sizes.